 Just think about how much of the larger story was given to us by the Nightmare on Elm Street sequels.
 Freddy’s mother being a nun, Freddy being the bastard son of a hundred maniacs—all of that came from A Nightmare on Elm Street 3.
 Without sequels, we’d only have ever seen Mrs. Voorhees doing the killing in Friday the 13th.

 But sometimes they’re made too quickly and simply have absolutely nothing to say.
 And it’s not just the worst of the worst that are guilty of this, either.
 Sometimes a sequel is enjoyable, but doesn’t have much else going on.
 It can be frustrating to build up characters and storylines only for some franchises to just let those stories fall flat.
-The titles outlined below showcase eight sequels that did nothing to further the narrative of their franchise.
+The titles outlined below showcase eight follow up efforts that did nothing to further the narrative of their franchise.

 A Nightmare on Elm Street 2: Freddy’s Revenge